-The mechanism of delivery for the Graduate Family Nurse Practitioner Program will be as an asynchronous online/distance education program with mandatory on-campus Focus Sessions twice a calendar year (referred to as "Intensives").
+The mechanism of delivery for graduate nursing programs will be as an asynchronous online/distance education program.
+The family nurse practitioner tracks will also include mandatory on-campus intensives throughout the curriculum.

-Participation in online courses requires the student to have access to a computer and being able to send and receive email.
+Participation in online courses requires the student to have access to a computer and the ability to send and receive email.
 The University of Mobile provides an email account for every student.
-Your professor's must be able to correspond with you through email and may require you to communicate with your classmates through email.
-Course faculty and clinical preceptors will use your UM student email account for all email communication unless otherwise specified.
+Your professors must be able to correspond with you through email and may require you to communicate with your classmates through email.
+Course faculty and clinical preceptors will use your University student email account for all email communication unless otherwise specified.